Wevah/IDNA-Cocoa/README.md

 Use this to convert internationalized domain names (IDN) between Unicode and ASCII.

-To use in your own projects, you need to include everything in the `Shared/Swift` folder, and make sure the `uts46` data file is copied to your application's `Resources` folder.
+To use in your own projects, you need to include some files from the `Shared/Swift` folder, and make sure the `uts46` data file is copied to your application's `Resources` folder.
+The required Swift files are:

+- UTS46.swift
+- UTS46+Loading.swift
+- Data+Extensions.swift
+- Scanner+Extensions.swift
+- String+Punycode.swift

+(UTS46+Conversion.swift is for importing text files containing UTS #46 mappings and exporting to the binary format used by UTS46+Loading.swift, and isn't necessary for most projects.)

 The Objective-C `NSString+Punycode` files are compatible with both ARC and Manual Retain Release modes.